Credit Karma Guide to Refinancing Your Auto Loan

 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-If you’re contemplating a do-over on your auto loan, Credit Karma is here to help.
-In this guide, we’ll walk you through the typical process of refinancing an auto loan.
-With the right questions, a little research and a calculator, you may be able to score a better deal by lowering your interest rate or monthly car payment.
+If you’re contemplating a do-over on your current auto loan, Credit Karma is here to help.
+We’ll walk you through the typical process of refinancing an auto loan, which could help you land a better interest rate or monthly car payment.

 You’ve probably heard of refinancing a mortgage.
 But did you know you can also refinance an auto loan?
-In fact, the process of refinancing an auto loan can be a lot simpler and more straightforward than refinancing many mortgages.
+In fact, the process of refinancing an auto loan can be a lot more simple and straightforward than refinancing many mortgages.

 Refinancing your auto loan can save you money in a number of ways.
 It can lower your interest rate, reduce your monthly payments and leave you with terms that make sense for you.